Choosing the Best Fonts for Dental and Medical Websites

 What is Typography?

-Example of serif font
+example of serif font

 Typography is the art of arranging type – letters and characters.
 How you arrange those letters in your design process sends different messages to visitors to your website.